 - A way to cut out your pieces (I use this!)

 - My free pattern/files (available in my free resource library—get the password by filling out the form at the bottom of this page)

 How to Assemble the Christmas Tree Advent Calendar

 Watch my full assembly video in my new craft room!

 Note: The SVG files should import in at the correct size.
-If you have any concerns, note that one of the small drawers (the lightest green object) is 5.429″ wide by 5.181″ tall (as noted in the image below).
+If you have any concerns, here are the exact sizes of each piece:

 Tip: When you cut these on a cutting machine, put your holiday themed paper FACE DOWN—this way your paper will get scored on the back, making it easier to fold in the proper way with your holiday paper face out.

 When finished cutting, you’ll have 61 pieces: eight vertical supports, four octagonal horizontal supports, 8 small box pieces, 8 medium box pieces, 8 large box pieces, the tree top piece, and 24 ornament numbers.
 All but the horizontal supports will require folding.

 Begin by folding the eight vertical supports.
 Just fold them in half along the score line.
 You want to line up the four slots along the side as best you can.
 If you are off a bit and the slots overlap, just trim them a bit so there’s a clear slot—you’ll need this to create a stable structure.